josephrooks/8bit-config/README.md

 # 8bit-config
 This repository contains most of the configuration files for the 8bit Minecraft server.
+(Don't bother looking for the seed; I'm not that dumb.)

 I try to avoid changing vanilla gameplay where possible, but some cases (like villager AI or huge quanities of mobs in a small space) are too detrimental to performance to leave them as-is.